djagula/api/README.md

 **level**

 The data level is an optional path of the API URL that corresponds to the [data processing levels](http://science.nasa.gov/earth-science/earth-science-data/data-processing-levels-for-eosdis-data-products/) for Earth observation data.
-Level 1, level 2 and level 3 datasets are available.
+Level 1, 2, and 3 (L1, L2, L3) datasets are available.
 If no data level is specified, datasets of all levels will be returned.

 **coordinates**